Leonardpepa/Distributed-Systems/lab2/README.md

 ***then you can proceed to step 2*** <br>
 * ***The first time the initialization will take some time, please wait until the server and database are started***

-### STEP 2 Run the Client
+## STEP 2 Run the Client
 To run the client you have 2 options
-* run via the Intellij IDE
+1. run via the Intellij IDE
     - open the Client_ATM as project in intellij and run the Main.java
-* run via terminal
+2. run via terminal
-    - navigate to Client_ATM/src with
+    - navigate to Client_ATM/src with:
     ```terminal
         cd Client_ATM/src
     ```